The Voice Kids (Australian TV series)

-The Voice Kids was an Australian television talent show that premiered on the Nine Network on 22 June 2014.
+The Voice Kids is an Australian television talent show that premiered on the Nine Network on 22 June 2014.
 It featured Delta Goodrem, Mel B and The Madden Brothers as the coaches.

 Development

 Auditions

 The auditions were opened to anyone between the age of 8 and 14, as of 1 January 2014.
 Contestants were to submit an online application via The Voice official website, which ended on 24 September 2013.
 Selected applicants out of the 8,000 hopefuls who applied for the auditions were invited to the producers' auditions in various capital cities.
 Two of the audition cities were Perth, Western Australia, held on 18 October 2013; and Adelaide, South Australia.

 The producers' auditions consisted of three stages.
 Firstly, the contestants were grouped and had to sing a song together.
 Selected contestants from the first stage then moved on to the second stage, where they had to sing for The Voice Kids head vocal coach, Lindsay Field.
 The last stage of the auditions required the contestants to sing for the show's executive producers.

 For the online applicants who live more than 200 km away from their capital cities, they were not invited to the producers' auditions.
 Instead, the producers reviewed each of their online audition videos.
 At the end of the auditions, the producers narrowed down the artists to the 100 who progressed onto the Blinds to perform for the coaches.